Øster Farigmagsgade 5, 1353 København K, CSS - Bygning 16, Opgang i, Bygning: 16.1.14

 Primary research areas

-I this project I follow the design process of the screening tool and describe how the screening tools is conceptualized and materialized within collaborative research teams in the interdisciplinary research project COUNTERSTRIKE -COUNTERacting Sarcopenia with proTeins and exeRcise – Screening the CALM cohort for lIpoprotein biomarKErs.
+I this project I follow the develpment of a screening tool for healthy ageing and describe how the healthy aging is conceptualized and materialized within collaborative research teams in the interdisciplinary research project COUNTERSTRIKE -COUNTERacting Sarcopenia with proTeins and exeRcise – Screening the CALM cohort for lIpoprotein biomarKErs.

 By combining ethnographic fieldwork and exploratory workshops I analyse how the inclusion of social science and humanities researchers will impact the design process and output.